rpy2/rpy2-arrow/doc/index.rst

 .. note::

    The R package `arrow` >= 3.0.0 is required.
+The current version of :mod:`rpy2_arrow` is even targeting `arrow` v5.0.

-It can be installed with the following R command.
+   The latest released version of the R package can be installed in R with:

    .. code-block:: r